Woman charged with falsely accusing Black man of threatening her life

 The video showed Amy Cooper telling him she would tell the police an African-American man was threatening her life, which was false, and then calling 911, where she used "African-American" to describe Cooper.

-Amy Cooper was fired from her job at Franklin Templeton a day after the incident, when she also publicly apologized.
+Amy Cooper was fired from her job at Franklin Templeton a day after the incident, when she also publicly apologised.

-(Reporting by Jonathan Stempel in New York, Editing by Franklin Paul and Richard Chang)